amitp-ai/Self_Driving_Car_Engineer/README.md

 # Self-Driving Car Engineer Nanodegree
 This repository contains all the projects I completed as part of the first cohort of the Udacity self-driving car engineer nanodegree.

+As detailed below, the program covered a wide range of topics including traditional computer vision, deep learning, sensor fusion, localization, path-planning, control, etc.

-The Self-Driving Car Engineer Nanodegree is an online certification intended to prepare students to become self-driving car engineers.
+The Self-Driving Car Engineer Nanodegree is a 3-term online certification intended to prepare students to become self-driving car engineers.
 The program was developed by Udacity in partnership with Mercedes-Benz, Nvidia, Uber ATG, amongst others.

-As detailed below, the program covered a wide range of topics including traditional computer vision, deep learning, sensor fusion, localization, path-planning, control, etc.

 ## Program Outline: